On an Optimal Extraction Problem with Regime Switching: The Associated Family of Optimal Selling Problems

-for some thresholds, $x^*_i(y)$, $i=1,2$, such that $x^*_i(y) \geq \hat{c}(y)$, $i=1,2$, and depending parametrically on $y\in [0,1]$.
 According to this conjecture three configurations are possible: (A) $x^*_1(y) < x^*_2(y)$, (B) $x^*_1(y) = x^*_2(y)$, and (C) $x^*_1(y) > x^*_2(y)$.
-We now explicitly solve \eqref{HJB-OS-u} in cases (A) and (B).
-Case (C) is completely symmetric to case (A) and can be treated with similar arguments.
+We now solve \eqref{HJB-OS-u} in cases (A) and (B).
+Case (C) is completely symmetric to case (A), and it can be treated with similar arguments.
 We therefore omit its discussion in this paper in the interest of length.
 In a second step, by a verification argument, we will show that the solution $w$ to \eqref{HJB-OS-u} satisfies $w\equiv u$.
 As a byproduct we will also provide the optimal stopping rule $\tau^*$.